morganmuell/brownlab-workflow-mcmctree/README.md

 You should see the same set of output files as with run #1, though the folder will not contain as many files because you didn't run the branch length approximation in this one.

 ### Checking for convergence
 This is quality control step #1.
 Here, we will take two measures to assess whether our values converged between the two MCMC chains.
-This is where you will find out how large a grain of salt you need to take your results with.
-Some results, like a single ESS value of 199 on one of 50 nodes, are pretty easy to take.
-Others, such as 20 out of 50 nodes with ESS values at 49 and two runs with high dissimilar mean node values, are so large that they resemble an icy asteroid of poor nodal support hurtling toward Bayesian Earth, thereby you cannot take them.
-Regardless of my understanding of how the take-with-a-grain-of-salt analogy works, the take-home message is that convergence is very important!!
+This is where you will find out whether you analyses definitively converged, or, how large a grain of salt you need to take your results with.
+Some results, like a single ESS value of 199 on one of 50 nodes, mean a grain of salt you can take and deal with.
+Others, such as 20 out of 50 nodes with ESS values at 49 and two runs with high dissimilar mean node values, mean a grain of salt so large it resembles an icy asteroid of poor nodal support hurtling toward Bayesian Earth, thereby you cannot take them at all.
+Regardless of my understanding of how the take-with-a-grain-of-salt analogy works, the take-home message is that convergence is **very important** and must be achieved!

 #### Tracer

 First, we will look at both runs in Tracer.
-This will allow us to assess convergence at nodes within runs.
+This will allow us to assess convergence at each node within a run.
 Open up Tracer and select `File -> Import trace file`.
 Then, select the file `mcmc.txt` in the run1 folder.
 You can visualize the values at which the mcmc chain sampled each node.
 Ideally, you want a "fuzzy caterpillar"  distribution, which shows your analysis was converging around a value.
 I prefer to use the fourth tab to visualize.

 ![tracer](https://github.com/morganmuell/brownlab-workflow-mcmctree/blob/master/images/Tracer.png)